lpod/lpod-docs/level0.rst

   regarding an odf_container.

 get_part(part_name)
-  Extracts and returns a part, i.e. either a member file of the package, if the physical container is a regular ODF zip archive, or a subset of the XML content, if the package is a flat XML file.
+  Extracts and returns a part, i.e. a member file of the package.
 The extracted part is returned as raw data; it's not parsed or interpreted in any way.

   The part to be extracted depends on the given part_name and is selected according to the following rules:

-  If part_name is "content", "styles", "meta" or "settings", then the selected part is the "part_name.xml" member file in case of zip archive or the "office:document-part_name" in case of flat XML file.
+  If ``part_name`` is one of the ``CONTENT``, ``STYLES``, ``META`` or ``SETTINGS`` symbolic constants, then the selected part is the corresponding "part_name.xml" member file of the ODF package. or the "office:document-part_name" in case of flat XML file.

   For any other part, the given part_name must be either the explicit path/name of the needed resource in the zip package, or the full name